michaellihs/michaellihs.github.io/_posts/2015-03-29-resources-for-jekyll.markdown

 ---
 layout: post
-title:  "Some helpful resources for setting up blog with Jekyll"
+title:  "Some helpful resources for setting up my blog with Jekyll"
 summary: "A collection of resources that helped me setting up my blog with Jekyll"
 date:   2015-03-29 13:30:00
 categories: jekyll
+tags: [jekyll, css]
 ---

-Within this blog post, I'd like to mention some resources that helped me along setting up this blog.
+In this blog post, I'd like to mention some resources that helped me along setting up this blog.

 ### Base Template